 Weaker empirical linkNo studies have compared outcomes between somatic/environmental approaches and pharmaceutical/cognitive treatments for these specific populations.
 The integrative framing offers genuine contribution but requires research validation.

-Researchers are explicitly calling for unifying approaches:
+Researchers are explicitly calling for the structure that now exists:

 They cannot be charmed, and they cannot be avoided.
 They never change the rules.
 They hold without holding on and witness without extracting.